Video Game / Super Aleste

 - Continuing Is Painful: You do get unlimited continues, but you have to start with a level 0 weapon each time.

-- Crutch Weapon: The Homing Missile is good at keeping someone unfamiliar with the game alive through the beginning of the game, but they're not so good at dealing with the game's more dangerous threats.
+- Crutch Character: Well, Weapon.
+The Homing Missile is good at keeping someone unfamiliar with the game alive through the beginning of the game, but they're not so good at dealing with the game's more dangerous threats.

 - Cut-and-Paste Translation: The Western releases remove the anime-style protagonists in favor of a faceless pilot, and change the plot to your typical space-themed shmup Excuse Plot.
 Also, the Area 3 music, unique to that area, is swapped with the music for Areas 6, 9, and 10 for some reason.